Lovkush-A/personal-website/content/posts/toy-example-of-ml/index.md

 ## What about neural networks?

-The steps are all exactly the same, except that instead of the simple function above with three parameters, we use a more complicated function (known as a neural network) which have many more parameters.
+All the steps are the same except Step 3 in the setup: instead of choosing the simple function above with three parameters, we use a more complicated function (known as a neural network).

 To learn about neural networks, [3Blue1Brown's resources](https://www.3blue1brown.com/lessons/neural-networks) are hard to beat (despite some details being out of date, e.g. neurons do not need to have values between 0 and 1).